Valfride/lpsr-lacd/README.md

 # Usage

-This section provides instructions on how to test the model, train it from scratch, and fine-tune it on a custom dataset.
+This section provides instructions on testing the model, training it from scratch, and fine-tuning it on a custom dataset.
 Follow the steps below to set up and run the model.
+Additionally, the Optical Character Reader (OCR) used in this work for training was sourced from [GP_LPR](https://github.com/MMM2024/GP_LPR) by Liu et al.

 ## Testing
 To test the model, ensure that the [config file](configs/cgnetV2_deformable_test.yaml) specifies the path to the .pth file, as shown in the example below: